-The victims have filed criminal complaints in court and with the Chief Inspector of the HNP and the Superior Council of the Judiciary.
+Victims’ representatives have filed a criminal complaints in court and complaints with the Chief Inspector of the HNP and the Superior Council of the Judiciary.
 The head prosecutor that issued the destruction orders is a member of the Superior Council of the Judiciary, however, making a fair process unlikely.
 At the time of writing, none of the complaints filed have been acted on by Haitian authorities.

 Grand Ravine Massacre

 On November 13, 2017, the Haitian National Police and MINUJUSTH carried out a joint anti-gang raid in Grand-Ravine, an impoverished neighborhood of Port-au-Prince, that ended in the summary execution of at least nine civilians on a school campus.
 The operation involved hundreds of police officers and was planned and executed jointly with MINUJUSTH to root out gang activity following months of increased violence.
-Grand-Ravine is known as a “lawless zone” because of the frequency of armed conflicts between rival gangs.
+Grand-Ravine is known as a gang-controlled neighborhood of Port-au-Prince.
 According to reports, the police sought to capture gang members hiding in a school when two police were shot.
 Chaos ensued and civilians, including teachers at the school who tried to calm police, were beaten and shot point blank in the head.

-Key government officials and institutions have avoided taking responsibility for the incident and no convictions have ensued.
-The police inspector general along with the Justice, Security and National Defense Committee of the Senate completed investigations in 2018 and passed them on to an investigating judge who has the authority to issue arrest warrants and question witnesses.
+Key government officials and institutions have avoided taking responsibility for the incident and no convictions have followed.
+The police inspector general completed investigations in 2017 and passed them on to an investigative judge who has the authority to issue arrest warrants and question witnesses.
 The Port-au-Prince police director, Alain Auguste, who ordered the operation, was replaced.
 Families of nine victims, including those of the two (2) police officers, received a one-time payment of about $1,500 for funeral expenses.
-Meanwhile, over a year later, despite assurances that penal sanctions would follow police investigations, there has been no criminal accountability.
+But, over a year and a half later, despite assurances that penal sanctions would follow police investigations, no judicial measures have been taken to hold those involved accountable.
 An independent journalist, Vladimir Legagneur, who was investigating the killings disappeared in Grand Ravine on March 14, 2018.
 Mr. Legagneur is presumed dead.
 Following persistent calls for justice from international and local media groups, authorities arrested several individuals in connection with the disappearance.
 The UN has also evaded responsibility, denying direct involvement in the massacre.
 The UN spokeswoman, Sophie Boutaud de la Combe, claimed that “the reported civilian death[s] were not part of the planned operation but of a unilateral action conducted by some [Haitian police] officers after the conclusion of the operation.”

 The international community, including the UN, have failed to meaningfully support calls for accountability.
-In January 2017, MINUJUSTH issued a statement welcoming the assignment of an investigative judge to the PetroCaribe case and urging an investigation into the Grand Ravine massacre.
-The Foreign Minister responded by condemning the UN’s statements, and, pointing specifically to the UN’s double standards with regards to cholera, withdrew its ambassador to the UN and summoned the Secretary-General’s Special Representative in Haiti to explain her comments.
+In January 2017, MINUJUSTH issued a statement urging an investigation into the Grand Ravine massacre and welcoming the assignment of an investigative judge to the PetroCaribe case.
+The Foreign Minister responded by condemning the UN’s statements, and, in an attempt to demonstrate the UN’s lackluster efforts to tackle corruption, human rights abuses and impunity in the country, President Moïse withdrew its ambassador to the UN and summoned the Secretary-General’s Special Representative in Haiti to explain her comments.
 There was no apparent international support for the Secretary-General’s Special Representative in Haiti against this attack, and she was promptly recalled and then replaced.
+The UN has since largely refrained from speaking out against abuses.

 Root Causes